Greene retires 20 straight in rain-shortened win for Reds

 Drury hit a solo home run in the first.
 He had a team-leading five homers in May.

 Madison Bumgarner (2-5) threw 30 pitches in the first inning, but the Reds managed just one run and left the bases loaded.
-The veteran left-hander needed 108 pitches to get through five and had words with plate umpire Dan Merzel on a few occasions.
+The veteran left-hander needed 108 pitches to get through five.

 Despite throwing 53 pitches, Bumgarner allowed only two runs through the first two innings – one on Nick Senzel’s RBI single.
 Bumgarner gave up four runs and eight hits in all.